 Parking at the Christmas Parade

 Everyone always asks about parking.
-My suggestion would be to take MARTA to the Midtown or Arts Center station.
-Kids love riding the train and you’ll come out right near the parade route.
+My suggestion would be to take MARTA!
+The Midtown and Arts Center stations are located along the parade route.
+Kids love riding the train and you won’t have to walk far to find a good spot.

 If you’d rather drive, the Colony Square parking deck on 14th, the Campanile parking deck on Juniper, the Proscenium parking deck on Crescent and the Promenade II parking deck on 15th will be open.
 To find street parking or rates for the decks, here’s a nifty site I found that has all the parking in Midtown.
 I can’t vouch for it’s accuracy, but it’s a good place to start.

-Note there will be street closings on the day of the event, so you may not be able to travel down all road.
+Please note that there will be street closings on the day of the event, so you may not be able to travel down every road.
 Here is a list of the street closings.

 If you can’t make the parade, or don’t want to fight the crowds, you can watch it on WSB-TV.
 They will be broadcasting live at 10:30 am.